Why Choose EIU?

 Preserving History at Lincoln Log Cabin

-Graduate students Stephanie Martin, Lindsay Wieland, and Anne Coats with the help of Professor Terry Barnhart give insight thier graduate research at the Lincoln Log Cabin.
+Graduate students Stephanie Martin, Lindsay Wieland, and Anne Coats with the help of Professor Terry Barnhart give insight their graduate research at the Lincoln Log Cabin.

 Kim Looby (HA 12) works on textile preservation while interning at the Illinois State Museum.